Tempus14/ResistorNet/README.md

 This document summarizes the process of building the network
 ## Network-Builder
 This document was used to test the performance of the algorithm in NetworkBuild and find the suprising result, that one combined for-loop is faster than individual networkx-functions.
+## Combined
+This file is a short collection of the relevant part of the code from Network-Solver and Network-Builder.